Element Number Five

 - In Ultima VIII, which is based heavily on the four elements, the fifth element is Aether, which even has its own Elemental Plane outside the actual world.
 This element powers the fifth school of magic, Thaumaturgy, but does not have an actual Titan representing it.

 - At the end of the original run of Irregular Webcomic!, the "Fantasy" theme ended with the wizard Kyros initiating a new quest in which he seeks The Quintessential Fifth Elementalist, an eldritch tome that would allow him to master all that remains after the four classical elements.
 Natrually, this plot thread was picked up when the webcomic returned in 2015.

 - Captain Planet featured the element of Heart, which was described as important, and indeed, has pretty powerful abilities when you think about it, but ended up a source of derision in pop culture writ largely because of how poorly utilized it was.

-- Appears late in Avatar The Last Airbender.
+- Appears late in Avatar: The Last Airbender.
 Spiritbending (also referred to as Energybending) can actually be considered generally weaker than the other elements, as it is typically only used on oneself and using it on another is incredibly risky.
 Even if it can permanently disable Bending.
-They never really go into what Spiritbending can do besides disable someone else's bending either.
+They never really go into what Spiritbending can do besides disable or restore someone else's bending abilities either.

 - In The Sequel Series, The Legend of Korra, it appears it can also be used to do the reverse, and restore someone's bending.